terrytrent/task/README.md

                         tasks to be added separated by whitespace -r REMOVE_ARGS [REMOVE_ARGS ...], --remove REMOVE_ARGS [REMOVE_ARGS ...]
-                        remove by listing individual task numbers followed by whitespace or a range which is of the format a..b where a and b are both integers
+                        remove by listing individual task numbers followed by separated or a range which is of the format a..b where a and b are both integers
 ```